CenturyLinkCloud/PublicKB/Network/CenturyLink Cloud/centurylink-cloud-guide-to-conect-to-aws-using-s2s-vpn.md

 3. Provide
   *	Name Tag
   *	Virtual Private Gateway that the VPN is connecting
-  *	Customer Gateway (New for CenturyLink Cloud)
+  *	Customer Gateway (New for Lumen Cloud)
-  *	IP can be found in Create VPN page on CenturyLink Cloud (1 per data center)
+  *	IP can be found in Create VPN page on Lumen Cloud (1 per data center)
   *	BGP ASN (leave as default)
   *	Routing option: Static
-  *	Enter CenturyLink Cloud Network(s) that needs to communicate with AWS environment
+  *	Enter Lumen Cloud Network(s) that needs to communicate with AWS environment
   *	Tunnel Options: default
-4. Using the AWS VPN configuration file, with the information from the file, complete the VPN setup in CenturyLink Cloud Site to Site VPN setup
+4. Using the AWS VPN configuration file, with the information from the file, complete the VPN setup in Lumen Cloud Site to Site VPN setup

 ### VPN Configuration on CLC
-1. From CenturyLink Cloud portal under Network -> Site to Site VPN.
-Detail is for the CenturyLink Cloud Site to Site VPN setup is available here.
-Pick the VPN endpoint that is configured as part of the AWS VPN configuration and add the CenturyLink Cloud VLAN(s) as part of the VPN setup for **VPN Peer IPv4 Address**.
+1. From Lumen Cloud portal under Network -> Site to Site VPN.
+Detail is for the Lumen Cloud Site to Site VPN setup is available here.
+Pick the VPN endpoint that is configured as part of the AWS VPN configuration and add the Lumen Cloud VLAN(s) as part of the VPN setup for **VPN Peer IPv4 Address**.
    ![aws-vpn](../../images/awsvpn/clc-vpn-endpoint.png)

 2. Enter **Site Name** (this can be the AWS VPN Connection ID) and **Device Name** (can be anything or using the AWS VPN ID).